crisperdue/prooftoys-site/content/practical-reasoning.md

 {{< TOC >}}

-## About the notation

-Before learning about more handy rules of inference, let's clarify a bit the notation in the next sections.

-Capital letters A, B, and C here are not variables in the logic.
-They are pattern variables to be replaced with arbitrary boolean terms (with true/false values).
-Letters F and G represent terms whose values are functions.
-Capital letters X and Y are also pattern variables, for arbitrary terms of any type.
+In the descriptions of rules of inference, capital letters A, B, and C are variables with boolean (true/false) values.
+The letters x and y are used for variables of any type.
+You can supply any term you choose for capital letters X and Y without the need to follow the usual rules for substitution.

 ## Equality